MetaCenterCloudPuppet/cesnet-spark/README.markdown

 <a name="module-description"></a>
 ## Module Description

-This puppet module installs and setup Apache Spark cluster.
+This puppet module installs and setup Apache Spark cluster, optionally with security.

-TODO: Standalone Apache Spark cluster not supported yet (there is missing master and history server here), only client is supported.
-But YARN mode is working, so full cluster submit (to Hadoop) is OK.
+The standalone Apache Spark cluster is not supported yet (there are missing master and worker daemons here), only client is supported.
+But the YARN mode is working, so the full cluster submit (to Hadoop) is possible.

 Supported are: